swhitley/CLARiNET/README.md

 - Select a different document category with each run.

 ## Profile Pictures
-- Download worker profile pictures.
+- Download or upload worker profile pictures.

 ## CLAR Backup and Versioning
 - Quickly download and backup a unique version of a CLAR file.